 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain type of filters.
-These filters do not generally improve your home’s air quality; instead, they were created to shelter the heating and air conditioning equipment from having larger contaminants get into the system and harm the components.
+The flat, fiberglass air filters are the most basic type of filters.
+These filters do not generally improve your home’s air quality; instead, they were created to shelter the heating and air conditioning equipment from having larger contaminants enter the system and damage the parts.
 As a result, they can only remove less than 10% of your indoor air pollutants, but only cost around $1 each.